 How much do they cost?

 The great news is that the best solar panel for backpacking isn’t very expensive.
-You can expect to pay between $ and $ for a standard backpack solar panel, and up to $$ for a premium version.

 How We Reviewed

 To make sure you don’t end up with a fraudulent faux-solar panel which doesn’t work, we set out to review a bunch of them for you.
 We want you to get the best solar panel for backpacking, and not some poorly-made piece of plastic posing as a solar panel.
 To do this, we found portable solar panels from all of the major manufacturers and looked at their specifications.
 We paid attention to several key factors:

 - The type of crystals used in the panels

 - The number of cells in each panel